dwyl/home/tldr.md

 Data will be encrypted
 We wrote an example/tutorial on this.
 See: https://github.com/dwyl/phoenix-ecto-encryption-example
-In addition to both field-level encryption and strong access control, we intend to perform regular third-party (controlled) penetration tests, both on-site and remotely to test our security.
+In addition to both field-level encryption, regular key rotation and strong access control, we intend to perform regular third-party (controlled) penetration tests, both on-site and remotely to test our security.
 Having a house that actively recruits hackers has both pros and cons,